igaster/laravel-translate-eloquent/README.md

 ## Usage

 When you access a translatable key, then it's translation will be retrieved in the application's current locale.
 If no translation is defined then the Laravel's 'app.fallback_locale' will be used.
-If neither translation is found then an an empty string will be returned.
-So simpe!
+If neither translation is found then an empty string will be returned.
+So simple!

 ### Work with translations: